sogno-platform/dpsim/docs/hugo/content/en/docs/Developer Guide/Attributes and Scheduling/interface-tasks.md

 Note that this setting operates independently of the `blockOnRead` flag.
 This means that with both flags set, the simulation will block again after the synchronization at the start of the first time step until another value is received for the attribute in question.

+`syncOnSimulationStart` defaults to `true` and `blockOnRead` to `false`, so an import added without either argument takes part in the start-of-simulation handshake but does not pace the run.
+An interface with no import marked `syncOnSimulationStart` skips the handshake entirely rather than performing a read nobody asked for.

+## What a missed read does

+`blockOnRead` is recorded per import, but the queueless interface applies it per interface: one `read()` fills the whole sample, so if any single import asks to block, every read on that interface blocks.
+There is no way to have one attribute of a sample wait and another not.

+With `blockOnRead` set, a read that returns no data is retried until one arrives.
+The wait is unbounded, which is the point when the far side is the pacing source, and a hazard when it can die.

+Without it, the read is attempted once.
+If nothing has arrived, the interface logs a warning, leaves every imported attribute holding the value from the previous step, and the simulation continues.
+A failed read is treated the same way instead of terminating the process.

+The start-of-simulation read is the exception: when any import is marked `syncOnSimulationStart`, that one read waits for a sample whatever `blockOnRead` says.
+Otherwise the handshake would consist of a read that finds nothing and a set of attributes still holding their initial values, which is the opposite of what asking to synchronize means.

+{{% alert title="Watch out: reusing a sample is silent in the results" color="warning" %}}
+Reuse keeps a real-time run going through a single late sample instead of stalling or aborting it, which is what you want when the wall clock is in charge.
+It also means a slow far side shows up as a held value rather than an error, so an offline run that is meant to be reproducible should set `blockOnRead` on at least one import and let the exchange pace the steps.
+Two runs of the same non-blocking configuration are not guaranteed to produce the same results.

+The interface additionally tracks how often the sequence number fails to advance by one and warns once a large number of such overruns accumulate, so persistent starvation is visible in the log even though an individual reuse is not.
+{{% /alert %}}

 ## The two tasks

 Adding an interface adds a `PreStep` and a `PostStep` task.